extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/overview.rst

 1. Use ``dcfabric.add_multihomed_endpoint`` to configure edge ports facing end points such as a server.
    This workflow automates creation of port-channel interfaces, configuration of the port-channel interface as access or trunk, creation and association of VLANs with the port-channel interfaces and MCT client configuration as well as validation of the port channel state.

-   Workflow needs to be run on both ToRs part of MCT cluster as below:
+   The workflow needs to be run on both ToRs part of MCT cluster as below:

    Example MCT LAG with Bridge Domain usecase (SLX):